fengsp/rc/README.rst

 - easy to use
 - can build cache cluster
-- get multiple cache results at one time (do it in parallel for cluster)
+- batch-fetch multiple cache results (do it in parallel for cluster)

 For full documentation see `rc.readthedocs <rc.readthedocs.org>`_.